TechieTeee/Neard/README.md

     ```bash
     git clone https://github.com/TechieTeee/Neard.git
-    cd near-protocol-data-tool
+    cd Neard
     ```

 2. **Usage:** Explore the provided functionalities and integrate the tool into your Near Protocol projects.
+To run Neaard ETL script, use following.

-    ```python
+    ```python near_etl_script.py
     ```

 3. **Contributing:** If you'd like to contribute to the development of the tool, see the [Contributing Guidelines](CONTRIBUTING.md).